Azure/SaaS-Private-Connectivity/docs/tutorial/part1.md

 -- Create a table and insert rows
 DROP TABLE IF EXISTS customer;
-CREATE TABLE customer (id serial PRIMARY KEY, CompanyName VARCHAR(50), SharedKey VARCHAR(50));
+CREATE TABLE customer (id serial PRIMARY KEY, CustomerName VARCHAR(50), SharedKey VARCHAR(50));
 ```

 The tutorial uses a pre-shared key to validate the request for Private Link connection approval.
 To generate a pre-shared key you will need to create an entry in the customer table.

 ```
 -- insert sample row
-INSERT INTO customer ( CompanyName, SharedKey ) VALUES ('ExampleCustomer',uuid());
+INSERT INTO customer ( CustomerName, SharedKey ) VALUES ('ExampleCustomer',uuid());

 select * from customer;
 ```

 The result will return a value for the ExampleCustomer and pre-shared key.
 This pre-shared key will be used in the subsequent steps during this tutorial.
-NOTE:  The customerName will need to be the customerName entered into the Portal ordering screen in part 3 of this tutorial series.
+NOTE: The CustomerName will need to be the CustomerName entered into the Portal ordering screen in part 3 of this tutorial series.

 ## Create service principal